 Lawful Neutral vs Chaotic Neutral

-There’s one thing that Chaotic Neutral and Lawful Neutral can agree on – both see Good and Evil as something they shouldn’t concern themselves with.
+There’s one thing that Chaotic Neutral and Lawful Neutral can agree on – both see Good and Evil as something they don’t pay attention to.
 Where they differ though, is the reason why they think that way.

-A Lawful Neutral character doesn’t concern themselves with Good and Evil because they don’t need to.
+A Lawful Neutral character doesn’t think about Good and Evil because they don’t need to.
 All they need to do is abide by the laws, codes and traditions of whatever personal or external order they follow.
 If they do that, they are excused from any moral decisions.
 They are simply following orders, morality doesn’t come into it.

 To delve into the details of Chaotic Neutral, see my article.